Pilkinnusija/remote-sensing/docs/Lab 00/03_Images.md

 #### Sensed versus Derived Imagery

-One additional note: GEE providesa rich suite of datasets, and while many of them are traditional sensed imagery, others are derived datasets.
-For instance, the *Global Map of Oil Palm Plantations* [dataset](https://developers.google.com/earth-engine/datasets/catalog/BIOPAMA_GlobalOilPalm_v1) provides is derived from analysis on the Sentinel composite imagery.
+One additional note: GEE provides a rich suite of datasets and while many of them are traditional sensed imagery, others are derived datasets.
+For instance, the *Global Map of Oil Palm Plantations* [dataset](https://developers.google.com/earth-engine/datasets/catalog/BIOPAMA_GlobalOilPalm_v1) provides data derived from analysis on the Sentinel composite imagery.
 If you look at the 'Bands', there are only three values, which refer to categories of palm plantations.
 Datasets such as these will have different methods for visualizing the data or working as a mosaic.